-FAQs — The Coronavirus (COVID-19) and Wildlife Markets
+Coronavirus Disease 2019 (COVID-19) and Wildlife Markets

 I’ve heard these markets are called “wet markets.”
 Why is that?

 It’s important to understand that the term “wet market” is oftentimes used in an overgeneralized and confusing manner.
 Many “wet markets” consist of several very different, and separated, sections.
 There is typically a part of the market that carries no animals at all, but rather items like fruits, vegetables, flour, and even cooking utensils.
-There is also typically a section that carries more common livestock, like pigs, chickens, and seafood, which is separate from the area where wildlife are sold.
-A more precise definition of “wet markets” are markets that sell live and dead animals, ranging from livestock to fish to wild animals of any kind.
+There is also typically a section that carries livestock, like pigs, chickens, and seafood, which is separate from the area where wildlife are sold.
+A more precise definition of “wet markets” is markets that sell live and dead animals, ranging from livestock to fish to wild animals of any kind.

 Yes, they exist around the world.